Taelkir/react-address-lookup/README.md

 ## Fully International

 To view a full list of all the countries (and their two character ISO codes) supported by the `country` prop, check here: https://postcoder.com/docs/address-lookup#global-coverage

+## Development

+1. Run `npm ci` to install node_modules from package-lock.json
+2. Run `npm start` to begin storybook for development